 Doctors use many different tests to confirm that you or a loved one has cystic fibrosis (CF).
 These include tests that check your blood and sweat, and sometimes your stool.
 Your symptoms will also need to be reviewed by a doctor who specializes in this genetic disease.

 There are a number of ways to diagnose CF. This article examines the most common.

-All 50 states and the District of Columbia screen babies for severe health conditions such as CF. This is often done with a blood test 24 hours after birth or before baby and mom leave the hospital.
+All 50 states and the District of Columbia screen babies for health conditions such as CF. This is often done with a blood test 24 hours after birth or before baby and mom leave the hospital.

 The IRT-based test is just a screening test -- it’s not meant to make a diagnosis.
 Most babies who “fail” the IRT screen don’t have cystic fibrosis -- they just have a higher risk and need another test to confirm.
 If results from the second test are normal, there’s no further risk or need for more testing.

 Chloride Sweat Test